Stephen R. L. Clark: Work on animal rights

+Clark is credited as one of the earliest researchers to raise the issue of the predation problem in the field of animal ethics.

+Work on Plotinus

+Clark's most recent work has focused on Plotinus with Plotinus: Myth, Metaphor and Philosophical Practice (University of Chicago Press, 2016), Plotinus Ennead VI.9: On the Good or the One: Translation with an Introduction and Commentary (Parmenides Press, 2020), and Cities and Thrones and Powers: Towards a Plotinian Politics (Angelico Press: New Hampshire 2022).

 Lectures

 Clark has delivered a number of well-renowned lectures, including the 1981–1982 Gifford Lectures at the University of Glasgow, entitled "From Athens to Jerusalem", the Stanton Lectures in Philosophy of Religion at the University of Cambridge (1987–1989), and the Wilde Lectures at the University of Oxford (1990).
 He has also delivered the Scott Holland Lecture at the University of Liverpool (1992), the Aquinas Lecture at the University of Oxford (1994), the Read Tuckwell Lecture at the University of Bristol (1994), the Royal Institute of Philosophy Lecture at Durham University (1995), and the Aquinas Lecture at KU Leuven (2000).

 Personal life

-Stephen Clark is married to Gillian Clark, with whom he has three children, Samuel, Alexandra, and Verity.
-Clark is a Christian vegetarian.
+Stephen Clark is married to Gillian Clark, Professor of Ancient History at the University of Bristol, with whom he has three children.
+Clark is a Christian vegetarian and sits on the advisory board of the Christian Vegetarian Association.